Advance Wars: Dual Strike: Reception

 Advance Wars: Dual Strike received "universal acclaim" according to the review aggregation website Metacritic.
 1UP.com commented that the game "is a much greater step forward in the series than its predecessor, Advance Wars: Black Hole Rising" and that the game was greatly enhanced by the addition of a second screen.
 While the game had drawbacks, including the dialogue, the lack of depth in the Combat mode, and the unbalanced COs, it was also cited as "the standard against which other strategy games, handheld or otherwise, should be judged".

 IGN praised the game for being "a fantastic single-player game...enhanced further with multiplayer focus for single and multiple cart users".
 Though IGN thought the game "doesn't offer anything entirely new or unique", the game contains "some of the most engrossing turn-based action on the Nintendo DS system".

 In general, the game was generally found to be extremely similar to previous games, which had both drawbacks and benefits.
-GameSpot commented that the visuals were all felt "recycled" but the game had great depth and was addictive regardless.
+GameSpot commented that the visuals all felt "recycled" but the game had great depth and was addictive regardless.
 Game Informer considered the game "the first must-have title for the system" while the innovations improved an already solid core gameplay.
 Similarly, Eurogamer commented that the game correctly ported the game to DS without losing the essence of the GBA game.
 The "variety and depth" did not cause a loss of the "unique and enjoyable" aspects of the game.
 In Japan, Famitsu gave it a score of two nines and two eights for a total of 34 out of 40.

 Detroit Free Press gave it a score of all four stars and said: "There are campaigns that will keep you awake at night, second-guessing your tactics, long after you shut the DS off".
 The New York Times gave it universal acclaim: "With the new features and the improved interface of the DS added to the virtually perfect game mechanics that have always distinguished the series, Dual Strike is arguably the best Advance Wars game to date, although the almost perfect nature of the previous games makes that a tough call".
-The Sydney Morning Herald gave it four-and-a-half stars out of five: "The cute Japanese animation belies the tactical intricacy".
+The Sydney Morning Herald gave it four-and-a-half stars out of five, saying that "the cute Japanese animation belies the tactical intricacy".

 Advance Wars: Dual Strike was the 301st best-selling game of 2005 in Japan, selling around 35,000 copies in its first ten weeks.

 The game was awarded the Editor's Choice Award by both IGN and GameSpot.
 GameSpy also awarded the game "Game of the Month" in August 2005.
 It also won Best Strategy Game for the DS and was a runner-up for the Best Strategy Game on any platform in 2005.